jakus1/eqm/README.md

 # eqm

-just s small project to help us communicate better
+Just a small project to help us communicate better